danfuzz/samizdat/doc/language-guide/02-data.md

 * A "cell" is a fully mutable box, which can be stored to any number of times.

-* A "yield box" is a box which can be stored to at most once.
+* A "promise" is a box which can be stored to at most once.
 This type of box is often used as something along the lines of a "reified return value".